kontent-ai/java-packages/README.md

 ## Publishing

-> To publish a new version, it iss required to have write permissions for this repository (to be able to create releases) and access to the [Nexus Repository Manager](https://oss.sonatype.org/).
+> To publish a new version, it is required to have write permissions for this repository (to be able to create releases) and access to the [Nexus Repository Manager](https://oss.sonatype.org/).

 1. Verify that everything in the branch is ready to be published and the [build and tests](https://github.com/Kentico/kontent-java-packages/actions/workflows/gradle.yml) are passing.
 1. Create new GitHub release - **the tag name of the release will be used as a version**